 The Works Constitution Act prohibits any obstructing of the works council election or influencing it by adding or threatening disadvantages or by granting or promising advantages.
 In addition, the labor courts have imposed a comprehensive neutrality obligation on the employer.
 The employer is to be completely excluded from the works council election.
 Violations may result in criminal prosecution.
 Additionally, the election may then be contestable.
 Preliminary injunctions are, however, conceivable.

 The employer may not obstruct the work of the electoral board.
-Thus the employer is obligated to provide the election committee with the necessary resources for the realisation of the works council election (see the Insight Works Council Election 2018: Composition of the Election.
+Thus the employer is obligated to provide the election committee with the necessary resources for the realisation of the works council election.

 The employer must exempt the members of the electoral board from their employment duties if this is necessary for the realisation of the works council election.